ETL: Creating packages with MCP tools

 ## When to use these tools

-* You want an AI assistant to build a new package from a natural-language prompt.
+* You want an AI assistant to build a new source-to-destination package in a single tool call from a natural-language prompt.

 * You want the agent to clone an existing pipeline as a template, then swap in different connections, tables, or paths.